-Forestry innovators from the Asia Pacific region gathered in Melbourne, Australia this past October to hear how organizations are using Remsoft technology to meet environmental, sustainability and financial goals in a dynamic market environment.
+Forestry innovators from the Asia Pacific region gathered in Melbourne, Australia this past October to hear how organizations are using Remsoft forest technology to meet environmental, sustainability and financial goals in a dynamic market environment.
 The ideas shared are relevant and timely as we kick off a new year.

 Topics included industry and government approaches for solving big data challenges and using analytics, optimization modeling and other intelligence technologies to improve forest planning outcomes.